Karlsruhe Nuclide Chart

-The Karlsruhe Nuclide Chart is a widespread table of nuclides in print.
+The Karlsruhe Nuclide Chart (Karlsruher Nuklidkarte) is a widespread table of nuclides in print.

 Characteristics

 It is a two-dimensional graphical representation in the Segrè-arrangement with the neutron number N on the abscissa and the proton number Z on the ordinate.
 Each nuclide is represented at the intersection of its respective neutron and proton number by a small square box with the chemical symbol and the nucleon number A. By columnar subdivision of such a field, in addition to ground states also nuclear isomers can be shown.
 The coloring of a field (segmented if necessary) shows in addition to the existing text entries the observed types of radioactive decay of the nuclide and a rough classification of their relative shares: stable, nonradioactive nuclides completely black, primordial radionuclides partially black, proton emission orange, alpha decay yellow, beta plus decay/electron capture red, isomeric transition (gamma decay, internal conversion) white, beta minus decay blue, spontaneous fission green, cluster emission violet, neutron emission light blue.
 For each radionuclide its field includes (if known) information about its half-life and essential energies of the emitted radiation, for stable nuclides and primordial radionuclides there are data on mole fraction abundances in the natural isotope mixture of the corresponding chemical element.
 Furthermore, for many nuclides cross sections for nuclear reactions with thermal neutrons are quoted, usually for the (n, γ)-reaction (neutron capture), partly fission cross sections for the induced nuclear fission and cross sections for the (n, α)-reaction or (n, p)-reaction.
 For the chemical elements cross sections and standard atomic weights (both averaged over natural isotopic composition) are specified (the relative atomic masses partially as an interval to reflect the variability of the composition of the element's natural isotope mixture).
 For the nuclear fission of ^{235}U and ^{239}Pu with thermal neutrons, percentage isobaric chain yields of fission products are listed.